 My five siblings and I were walking back from a restaurant in Park City, Utah, in a magical snowstorm, and had been in the middle of a goofy snowball fight.
 The night—fueled by wine and cocktails, live music, great company, and good stories—had already been full of laughs.
 But nothing made us laugh harder than the driver’s final slap down, delivered as if my brother were some sort of teenage hoodlum.

-Jeff will turn 60 in March; he’s a retired chemical engineer and grandfather to two little girls.
+Jeff will turn 63 in March; he’s a retired chemical engineer and grandfather to four.
 If the driver could have peeked under his hood and his black skullcap, she would have seen a shock of white hair.

 “You know what you should have shouted back,” my oldest brother Jack said as we walked up to the condo. “`No, you get younger!’”